Metro (1997 film): Plot

 SFPD Inspector Scott Roper is the best hostage negotiator in his department.
 He is called in to deal with a bank robber, Earl, demanding a getaway vehicle and police escort.
-He manages to defuse the situation, shooting Earl non-fatally in the shoulder and rescuing his 17 hostages.
+He manages to defuse the situation, shooting Earl non-fatally in the shoulder and rescuing the hostages.

-That night, Scott accompanies his friend and former partner Sam Baffert to the apartment of Michael Korda, a jewel thief involved in Baffert's investigation.
+That night, Scott accompanies his friend and former partner, Lt.
+Sam Baffert, to the apartment of Michael Korda, a jewel thief involved in Baffert's investigation.
 After Sam questions Korda about his involvement, Korda stabs him to death and leaves his corpse inside an elevator for Scott to find.
 Despite demanding to go after Korda, Captain Frank Solis refuses to let him take the case due to the probable conflict of interest.
-Scott resolves to bring Korda to justice, but in the meanwhile must adjust to his new partner, SWAT sharpshooter Kevin McCall.
+Scott resolves to bring Korda to justice, but in the meantime he must adjust to his new partner, SWAT sharpshooter Kevin McCall.

 Scott and Kevin are called to a hostage situation at a downtown jewelry store, with Korda as the hostage taker.
 When Scott and Korda see each other, the latter grabs a hostage and makes a getaway in a truck.
 Scott and Kevin use Solis' car to pursue him.
-Korda wrecks the truck, and boards a cable car, shooting the operator.
+Korda wrecks the truck, and boards a cable car, shooting the operator in the process.
 Scott and Kevin manage to stop the cable car and chase Korda into a parking garage, where they apprehend him.

-During visitation at the jail with his cousin Clarence Teal, Korda orders Teal to kill Ronnie, Scott's ex-girlfriend, as a way to seek revenge on Scott.
+During visitation at the jail with his cousin Clarence Teal, Korda orders Teal to murder Ronnie, Scott's ex-girlfriend, as a way to seek revenge on Scott.
 Teal attacks Ronnie at her apartment, but Scott intervenes and chases Teal down the fire escape, where, after a chase, Teal is struck and killed by a passing car.
-An angry Scott visits Korda in jail and warns him to stay away from Ronnie, showing him an autopsy picture of Teal, which enrages Korda.
+A furious Scott visits Korda in jail and warns him to stay away from Ronnie, showing him an autopsy picture of Teal, which enrages Korda.

 The next morning, Korda escapes from the jail and kidnaps Ronnie, leading Scott and Kevin into a confrontation at an abandoned shipyard.
 Korda threatens to kill Ronnie by decapitating her on the cutting machine she is pinned to if Scott does not follow his instructions.
 Korda charges toward Scott in a sports car, but is shot from a vantage point by Kevin, causing him to swerve and crash through the warehouse entrance.
 Scott frees Ronnie, while Kevin engages Korda in a shootout where the former is shot in the upper leg.
-Korda tries to escape in Scott's truck, but Scott fights for control of it.
+Korda tries to retreat in Scott's truck, but Scott fights for control of it.
 Scott leaps out of the way while Korda, who is unable to escape due to Scott ramming a steel pipe into the door and on the gas pedal continues on, trapped in the truck.
 As Korda struggles to get the door open, the truck crashes into a stack of explosive barrels and Korda is killed in a massive explosion.
-The movie ends with Scott and Ronnie relaxing on vacation at a Tahitian beach resort.
+The movie finishes with Scott and Ronnie relaxing on vacation at a Tahitian beach resort.